 Filled with spinach and ricotta dumplings, this warming recipe is a tasty step up from your typical tomato soup.

-Bring a large saucepan of water to the boil over high heat.
-Reduce to a simmer.
-Add half the dumplings and cook for 2-3 mins or until the dumplings float to the surface.
-Use a slotted spoon to transfer the dumplings to a plate.
-Repeat with the remaining dumplings.
+While the soup is simmering, bring a large saucepan of water to the boil over high heat.
+Once the water is bubbling, turn the heat down so the water reduces to a simmer.
+Add half of the dumplings to the water and cook for 2-3 minutes or until the dumplings float to the surface.
+(Much like when you’re cooking gnocchi!)
+Remove the dumplings with a slotted spoon and place on a plate.
+Repeat with remaining dumplings.